Setting up the project

 console.log("WebSocket server is listening on port 8080.")

-For demo purposes, we will create some fake stocks data with the help of fake-stock-market-generator library.
+For demonstration purposes, we'll generate fake stock data using the fake-stock-market-generator library.

 npm install fake-stock-market-generator --save

-Then we will use it to write a script in a separate file called generateStocks.js that will generate an array of stock objects and save them to a file.
+Now, create a script called generateStocks.js to generate an array of stock objects and save them to a file.

 let fakestockmarketgenerator = require('fake-stock-market-generator')